 A non-unionized electrical apprenticeship is appealing to those who would prefer an easier transition into training and the freedom to work outside of a union throughout their career.

-The decision to enroll in a non-unionized apprenticeship doesn’t mean you are heading in the direction of difficulty; there are many resources available to non-unionized electricians.
-Groups like the Associated Builders and Contractors (ABC), or the Independent Electrical Contractors (ICE) are two well-known groups that lead and guide apprentices toward non-unionized companies.
+The decision to enroll in a non-unionized apprenticeship doesn’t mean you are heading in the direction of difficulty; there are many resources available to non-unionized electricians to ensure their rights as workers are protected.
+Groups like the Associated Builders and Contractors (ABC), or the Independent Electrical Contractors (IEC) are two well-known groups that lead and guide apprentices toward non-unionized companies.

 In addition, the ease of applying to a non-unionized apprenticeship compared to the application process for a union, may lead to quicker work opportunities, and as a result, obtaining your journeyman status sooner.